 HERETiled GeoJSON layers can be instantly visualized by the Data Inspector.

-For more information on renderer plugins, see Create Renderer Plugins.
+For more information on rendering plugins, see Create Rendering Plugins.

 For more information, see Library Modules Overview.

-To build and run applications based on the OLP Data Inspector Library, you need the following:
+To build and run applications based on the Data Inspector Library, you need the following:

 - Obtain repository and platform credentials.